Old Nueces County Courthouse: Architecture

 The courthouse was designed by Harvey L. Page in 1913.
 The style of the structure was Classical Revival.
 The building is six stories tall, the reinforced steel structure is covered in soft gray brick and white classical terra cotta trim.
-A red roof tops the building, which was initially made of tile.
+A red roof tops the building, which was initially covered with Ludowici English tile from the company's Coffeyville, Kansas, plant.

 In the main facade facing Corpus Christi Bay is accessed by a large flight of steps, making the main entrance on the second floor.
 The entrance wing is decorated by colonnades in antas, along with brick pilasters.
 On top of the cornice are three terra cotta figures, each separated by a window.
 The entrance is topped off with a pediment, decorated by a terra cotta ornament, a circular window, and a pedimented parapet.

 A similar theme coats the exterior of the north and south wings.
 On the ground level, the south wing entrance can be found.
 The central entrance is decorated by a pedimented porch roof which is held up by two caryatids.
 The north wing entrance is a mostly plain basement level entryway.

 Nearly each floor served a purpose at the courthouse.
 The basement was used as storage space for mechanical equipment.
-The second floor housed the country courtroom and offices of county officials.
+The second floor housed the county courtroom and offices of county officials.
 The third floor was made up of the three district courts.
 The fourth floor consisted of offices, while the fifth and sixth floors were jails.
 Air space containing insulation was placed in between fourth and fifth floor to prevent noise entering the courthouse from the jail.